This little vignette is going to be published in the forthcoming Bryn Mawr College Alumnae Cookbook. Not exactly sure of the title though…

 Moscow 1992 – there were no supermarkets, only aptly named stores, such as “Milk,” “Vegetables,” and “Bread,” generally containing very little in the way of actual food.
 Lines formed outside their doors first thing every morning, the best time of day to actually find unspoiled milk or a fresh loaf of bread.
 The sidewalks around many metro stations were peppered with grocery kiosks or simply babushkas [old women] standing nearby hawking their wares, each generally dedicating their efforts to just one or two products.
 The most wonderful option, especially for foreigners with extra cash, was to visit a few of the farmers’ markets that were cropping up in certain areas around Moscow.

 When we returned to our dormitory, we prepared meals in the shared kitchen.
 This “kitchen” consisted of a large, tiled room with a single 4-burner stove and oven – a stove was shared with ten other student-families living down the hall from our group.
 Granted, only two, sometimes three, of the burners actually worked, and frequent power surges made for “exciting” cooking conditions.
-The oven never worked, I don’t think.
+I don’t remember the oven ever working.
 At mealtimes, there were always a few Russian women in the kitchen, happy to give advice or stir a pot while we stepped out.
 All of our food prep took place back in our room, where there were running water (hot even!) and improvised countertop spaces.